dig-doc/knot/doc/dev/build.rst

 Installing the manager from source
 **********************************

-Additional dependencies are needed to run Knot Resolver with the ``manager``.
+Additional dependencies are needed to build and run Knot Resolver with the ``manager``.
-All dependencies are also listed in `pyproject.toml <https://gitlab.nic.cz/knot/knot-resolver/-/blob/master/manager/pyproject.toml>`_ which is our authoritative source.
+All dependencies are also listed in `pyproject.toml <https://gitlab.nic.cz/knot/knot-resolver/-/blob/manager/manager/pyproject.toml>`_ which is our authoritative source.
+Please note that starting with version 6, Knot Resolver is only officially supported in conjunction with ``manager``.

 .. csv-table::
    :header: "Requirement", "Notes"